lizbethpere/perez-lizbeth-portfolio/Part I_LizbethPerez.md

 (https://crsreports.congress.gov/product/pdf/R/R46688)

 ## Sketches
-This visualization represents my perspective about the levels of interest of the audience about evictions.
+This visualization represents my perspective about the expected levels of interest of the audience about evictions.
 ![class](class.jpg)

 ## Method and Medium